YMC-GitHub/canvas-captcha-code/README.md

 # canvas-captcha-code
- 🚶🏿‍make str and img with the basic of canvas. 🚶🏿‍
+ 🚶make str and img with the basic of canvas. 🚶